 It is great that you want to learn more.
 Make sure that what you read is accurate.
 You can get information from your school, the public library, or the patient education office at the hospital.
 Keep in mind that you may also find a lot of cancer-related information online.
 Some of what you find might not be accurate.
 Check with your parent or another trusted adult to learn if what you found applies to your family member.

 Related resources that both teens and adults may find helpful:

 - American Cancer Society: Helping Children When a Family Member Has Cancer

 - American Society of Clinical Oncology: How to Help Healthy Children Cope When a Sibling Has Cancer

 - CancerCare: Free Support for Parents and Children Affected by Cancer in the Family

-We would like to thank the many teens, scientists, and health professionals who assisted with the development and review of this information.
+We would like to thank the many teens, scientists, and health professionals who helped to develop and review of this information.